 Compound Interest can be used to determine the present value of a future amount, this is called discounting.
 Compound interest can also be used to determine the future value of a current amount.
 The compound interest calculator below can be used to determine future value, present value, the period interest rate, and the number of compounding periods.

 Compound Interest Definition

-Compound Interest is the interest generated on a principle amount that compounds, that is that interest in one period will be added to principle and interest in the next period will be generated on the now increased principle amount.
+Compound Interest is the interest generated on a principal amount that compounds, that is that interest in one period will be added to principal and interest in the next period will be generated on the now increased principal amount.

-FV=Future value of the principle after compound interest has been applied
+FV=Future value of the principal after compound interest has been applied

-PV=Present value of the principle before compound interest has been applied
+PV=Present value of the principal before compound interest has been applied

 K=The interest rate charged for a compounding period

 N=The number of compounding periods